 7. Delay Discretionary goals– It is suggested that you keep all your discretionary goals at hold for some time till this COVID-19 situation eases out.
 Postpone your goals like buying a second home, vacations, buying a Car etc. Instead, if you have already invested some amount towards these goals, you can utilise this corpus either towards emergency corpus or short term goals.

 8. Long term Goals – Long term goals will be the last to review.
-You should also know that the investment you made for these goals are long term in nature so no need to worry about short term volatility.
+You should also know that the investment you made for these goals is long term in nature so no need to worry about short term volatility.
 You can get help from a financial advisor to get your portfolio reviewed.

 So these were some of the pointers that you should keep in mind while doing your Financial Planning amid this pandemic.
 If you are one of those who make active decisions to review their investments, there’s something you definitely need to double-check based on the above points.
 You can always consult a financial planner to make this process easier for you.